thnguyenf5/appworld-nginx-ingress-controller-api/README.md

 kubectl apply -f deployments/deployment/deployment.yaml

-You will then need to update the following file:
+You will then need to update the following file.
+The ExternalIP section will need to be updated in order to match your IP of external NGINX LB

 nano docs/tcp/loadbalancer-nlk.yaml